Teach English in Malaysia: Free Accommodation + Salary Guide 2026

 To work legally in Malaysia, you'll need an Employment Pass (EP) sponsored by your employer.
 The Immigration Department of Malaysia processes these through the employer, so you generally won't need to handle the paperwork yourself.
 The process takes 2-8 weeks.

 Key requirements include a bachelor's degree (minimum), a clean criminal background check, and a medical examination conducted in Malaysia.
 Most reputable schools handle the entire visa process and cover the associated costs.
+For more context on education visas across the region, our education visa guide for Asia covers five countries in detail.

 Best Cities for English Teachers